Skip to main content

 Cincinnati Drug Injury Lawyer and Ohio Product Liability attorney reviews diabetes patients reporting SGLT2 gangrene infection and severe SGLT2 inhibitor complications

-The U.S. Food and Drug Administration (FDA) recently warned that widely-used SGLT2 inhibitors—common diabetes drugs—may cause serious a genital infection called Fournier’s gangrene, a rare and life-threatening bacterial infection.
+The U.S. Food and Drug Administration (FDA) recently warned that widely-used SGLT2 inhibitors—common diabetes drugs—may cause a serious genital infection called Fournier’s gangrene, a rare and life-threatening bacterial infection.

 The FDA is now reporting at least one SGLT2 gangrene infection associated death and 11 other injuries in which the patients have been hospitalized and undergone surgery.
 The FDA has identified 12 confirmed cases of Fournier’s gangrene between March 2013 and May 2018.